Last updated: 16 July 2026

 You are responsible for keeping your data up to date.
 You may correct it at any time from your account settings or by contacting us.

-Artificial intelligence providers (Anthropic Claude, DeepSeek or an equivalent provider): assistance and translation features.
-For writing-assistance features, the text transmitted is first stripped of contact details (phone, email, social networks).
-The on-demand translation feature, however, transmits the text of the message exactly as you entered it: therefore do not include in it any contact details or information that you do not wish to be processed by these providers.
+Automatic assistance features (AI): Anthropic (Claude) for features relying on image analysis, and a text-processing provider (for example DeepSeek, Groq or OpenRouter) for text features.
+For writing assistance and chat assistance, the text transmitted is first stripped of contact details; the translation feature, however, transmits the text exactly as you entered it (message or listing description): therefore do not include in it any information that you do not wish to be processed by these providers.
+These features are disabled by default and transmit no data until they are activated.

-Logistics partners and carriers: shipment of devices as part of verified shipping, from the delivery address.
+Logistics partners and carriers: as part of verified shipping, when activated, from the delivery address.

 Technicians and verification points: independent service providers (auto-entrepreneurs, Law 114-13) carrying out the inspection of the device.